 Is there age discrimination in the ESL industry?

-Another example are countries where the retirement age may be lower than in your home country.
+The retirement age in many popular ESL destinations is lower than in most English speaking countries.
 If you are working in Japan, for example, you will find yourself out of work after the age of around 60 due to mandatory retirement policies.

 Who is too young to teach?